Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oMxI9llLuDc.md

 ### Transcript

-> uh jace how does your hair look magnificent every day thanks jeff i don't know i just wake up in it you wake up here yeah i just i just let it cook overnight put it on on air airfry airfry thank you that was the word i was looking for um
+> jace how does your hair look magnificent every day thanks jeff i don't know i just wake up in it you wake up here yeah i just i just let it cook overnight put it on on air airfry airfry thank you that was the word i was looking for